Coast Guard, DOT.

 Conventional Pollutants—means the list of pollutants listed in 40 CFR 401.16.

 Cruise Vessel—means a passenger vessel as defined in section 2101(22) of Title 46, United States Code.
-The term does not include a vessel of the United States operated by the federal government or a vessel owned and operated by the government of a State.
+The term does not include a vessel of the United States operated by the federal Start Printed Page 38931government or a vessel owned and operated by the government of a State.

 Discharge—means a release, however caused, from a cruise vessel, and includes, any escape, disposal, spilling, leaking, pumping, emitting or emptying.